Capped rate home loan

 The amount you can borrow for a capped rate home loan can range up to 90% of the property value (90% LVR).
 The minimum loan amount for a capped rate loan is $100,000.

-Do I need to get Lender’s Mortgage Insurance (LMI) for a capped rate home loan?
+Do I need to get Lender’s Mortgage Insurance?

 What is the maximum LVR allowed?